How to Tell A Story

 Take a look at the latest Storyteller.net Book How to be a Storyteller for essays from 15 international storytellers.For even more information, hundreds of articles and stories, please visit www.storyteller.net.
 To order the EWorkbook on storytelling that includes live coaching and audio files, please visit www.storytelling101.com

-Based in Arizona, Sean Buvala is a full-time professional storyteller and storytelling consultant who works throughout North America teaching storytelling for business.
-Along with storytelling techniques for corporate communication, Sean is also sought after for teaching storytelling for teachers of middle school and high-school students.
-For more information about Seanís work as a storytelling coach, please see his site at www.seantells.com.
+Based in Arizona, Sean Buvala is a full-time professional storyteller and storytelling consultant who works throughout North America teaching storytelling for business, publishing, parenting and performance.
+For more information about Sean’s work as a storytelling coach, please see his site at www.seantells.com.